Antimony51122/Elingling_On_Time/Documentation/source/arch/config_data.rst

         }
     }

 .. warning:: Beware that the ``Application.streamingAssetsPath`` variable corresponds to a certain directory :guilabel:`StreamingAssets` for the convenience to deduct redundant hard-coding.
-However, the :guilabel:`.cvs` file has to be in this directory or otherwise will trigger the exception.
+However, the :guilabel:`.cvs` file has to be in this directory or otherwise, will trigger the exception.

 .. figure:: ../_static/screenshots_unity/streaming_assets.png
     :align: center